 - People of Color – A reference for all people of brown or black skin – various ethnic groups such as Asians, Hispanics, Blacks, etc., not only black or African American people

 - Black – preferred by some people who are not of African descent

 - African American – preferred by the panelists and the most appropriate for the majority

 - Negro – only slightly better than the N-Word and the N-Word with an “A” on the end should not be used as an alternative to the N-Word.

 African American women live with fear.
 Fear for their children and fear for male relatives.
 White women may worry, but we don’t live in fear when our loved ones leave the house.

-The fear is deep rooted from centuries of experiences of African American men being falsely accused and convicted for crimes they didn’t commit.
-One in three black men are imprisoned compared to 1 in 17 white men.
+The fear is deeply rooted in centuries of experiences of African American men being falsely accused and convicted for crimes they didn’t commit.
+One in three black men is imprisoned compared to 1 in 17 white men.

 Perhaps there have been some advantages of the media sharing stories recently.
 People have been more attentive because of the pandemic, but the reality is that the majority of the news has always focused heavily on the negative.

 Peaceful protests, which can be so powerful for informing others about a cause or movement, aren’t reported on, but the brutality of riots is shown 24/7.
 This leads to further bias.
 The media can be a powerful resource for change, but it needs to be done in a way that showcases the good in addition to the bad.

 History does repeat itself.
 There are times when history isn’t history, but an experience that just lives on.
 We aren’t taught limited amounts of African American history in school.
 As a result, we lack knowledge and understanding of the root of prejudice and racism.
 Without knowledge, we can’t understand the long-lasting effects of slavery and the Jim Crow laws.